Remembering Fiji Video

 Stargazing

 Being on a remote island with the only “civilization” light from town to our back over the jungle peaks, we saw more stars than I can ever remember seeing.
 We could sit at the beach and see billions of stars!
 I didn’t count them, but my kids told me there were that many.
-We could see the milk in the milky way!
+We could see the milk in the Milky Way!
 You’ll have to take our word for it, because the photos never turned out.
-The best was when there was no moon, because then we could see so many more stars.
-One night though we were out looking at the starts and could see Venus, Mars, Jupiter and Saturn all lined up across the sky along with the moon.
+The best was when there was no moon because then we could see so many more stars.
+One night though we were out looking at the stars and could see Venus, Mars, Jupiter, and Saturn all lined up across the sky along with the moon.
 It was magical.
-It continually made us think of simpler times when all people on earth shared the stars and formed their own belief systems about what the stars meant and their personal, yet small place in the cosmos.
+It continually made us think of simpler times when all people on Earth shared the stars and formed their own belief systems about what the stars meant and their personal, yet small place in the cosmos.

 I wish I took this … Photo by Felix Mittermeier on Pexels.com